The TSM Initiative

 Community of Interest Advisory Panel

-The Community of Interest (COI) Advisory Panel is an independent, multi-interest group comprised of about 12 to 15 individuals from Aboriginal groups, communities where the industry is active, environmental and social NGOs, and labour and financial organizations.
-Select members of the MAC Board also sit on the Panel to provide a mining industry perspective to discussions.
+The Community of Interest Advisory Panel (COI Panel) is an independent, multi-interest group comprised of individuals from Aboriginal groups, communities where the industry is active, environmental and social NGOs, and labour and financial organizations.
+Select members of the MAC Board also sit on the COI Panel to provide a mining industry perspective to discussions.

 (Hudbay Minerals Inc.)

-To become an eligible TSM Verification Service Provider (VSP), a verifier must meet complete a TSM training workshop and meet the conditions outlined in the TSM VSP Terms of Reference.
+To become a TSM Verifier, eligible individuals meet the conditions outlined in the TSM Terms of Reference for Verifiers.

 Learn more by following the links below.

-TSM is rapidly being adopted by mining chambers internationally.
+TSM is being adopted by national mining chambers around the world.

 The Mining Association of Canada1 of 10

 The Argentinean Chamber of Mining Entrepreneurs (CAEM)2 of 10